patrick-fs/fs-react-redux-sentry/README.md

 This middleware will capture any uncaught reducer errors as well as any action creator error thrown from a thunk.
 Uncaught exceptions thrown from plain action creators will not be caught by [`crashReporter`](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/store/crashReporter.js).

-You can greatly simplify this code by removing redux-thunk and handling thunk on your own.
+You can greatly simplify this code by removing redux-thunk and handling the thunk on your own.
 See [this issue](https://github.com/patrick-fs/fs-react-redux-sentry/issues/1) for an explanation of how to do this.

 ### Uncaught error notifications